department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/conversation-guide.md

 - [ ] Send out the [observer instructions](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/research/during-research/howto-observer-instructions.md) to your observers by typing "observer instructions" into #feedback-backchannel
 - [ ] Have prototype link available: https://vsateams.invisionapp.com/share/YJXZTKC6CN4
+- [ ] Update the Zoom sharing settings
 - [ ] In the Zoom Attendees section, make sure everyone except the participant is on mute
 - [ ] In the Zoom Audio section, click the drop-down arrow and make sure "Play Entry/Exit Chimes" is unchecked
 - [ ] When the participant is ready, begin the session with the following intro:

 ## Intro - 3 minutes

 Thanks for joining us today!
 My name is Liz Lantz and I also have some colleagues on the line observing and taking notes.
-We have a team working on a new section of VA.gov that will help you find answers to questions about VA benefits and services, and your VA.gov account.
-Today, I'd like to hear about your experience getting questions answered, and go through a prototype of this new section to learn how useful it is to you.
+We have a team working on a new web product on VA.gov that will help you find answers to questions about VA benefits and services, and your VA.gov account.
+Today, I'd like to hear about your experience getting questions answered, and go through a prototype of this new web product and get your thoughts on it.

 Before we start, a few things I want to mention:

-- **This entire session should take about 30-45 minutes.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
+- **This entire session should take about 45 minutes.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
 - **In this session, I want to hear your honest opinions.** I'm not testing your ability, and there are no right or wrong answers.
 Our team wants to improve these tools to better meet Veteran's needs.
 I will not be offended by any opinions you express, and I welcome your honest feedback.
 - **You'll be interacting with a prototype.** It may not function exactly the way you expect.
 Some areas of the prototype will be clickable, and some will not.
 None of your actions will affect your actual VA information or benefits.
 - **If for any reason and at any time you want to stop the session, please let me know.**